Tuning Timestep-Distilled Diffusion Model Using Pairwise Sample Optimization: Supplementary Experimental Settings and Results

 \subsection{PSO for Concept Customization}

 We also use SDXL-Turbo for this task with the Dreambooth dataset~\citep{ruiz2023dreambooth}.
-We adopt the PSO objective in Eq.~\ref{eq:pso} in the way that we use the given input images as the targeted set, and sample reference images from SDXL-Turbo with the prompt 'A photo of [V] {concept}'.
+We adopt the Offline-PSO objective in Eq.~\ref{eq:pso_offline} in the way that we use the given input images as the targeted set, and sample reference images from SDXL-Turbo with the prompt 'A photo of [V] {concept}'.
+As mentioned previously, we further train the model with a variant of the Eq.~\ref{eq:pso_offline} where we remove the reference model~$\epsilon_{\text{pre}}$ and add prior preservation loss with images sampled from the initial model following \cite{ruiz2023dreambooth,qiu2023controlling}.
 We set lora rank $r=16$, $\beta=5$, learning rate of 5e-5 and train for 1000 steps with batch size of 4.

 We provide additional results in Figure~\ref{fig:dreambooth_app}.
 Our PSO can effectively customize the distilled model with the given animal or object.